 At MCLA, we take every possible step to ensure the safety and security of all our community members.
 Crime is a national problem and from time to time it even affects rural communities, such as the one in which MCLA is located.
-To try and prevent such incidents from occurring, a professionally trained Campus Police force, skilled Residence Life staff, and a responsible and informed student body and college community collaborate to enforce our safety and security procedures.
+To try and prevent such incidents from occurring, we have a professionally trained Campus Police Force; which includes Special Massachusetts State Police Officers, Institutional Security Officers and 24/7 dispatchers and other trained support staff.
+In addition, we have a skilled Residence Life staff, and a responsible and informed student body and college community who collaborate to enforce our safety and security procedures.
 MCLA and its Department of Public Safety - Campus Police strongly recommend you never take your safety for granted and adopt, adhere to, and practice safe behaviors at all times whether on or off campus.